 No one expects these two movies to be this good.
 Dangerous places, even more dangerous directors!
 What does the Double Feature studio look like?
 Religious crazies shot on Red One cameras.
 Red State isn’t even Kevin Smith’s second chance.
 Popculture out, Waco and Fred Phelps in.
 A very Kevin Smith movie is also a very good movie!
 Charismatic characters.
 Rolling Shutter put to use!
 Kevin Pollack, Anna Gunn, John Goodman.
 What was so great about the TV show Roseanne?
 Michael Parks.
 Not just dabbling in horror, but adding to it.
 The charm and demeanor of Michael Parks as Reverend Cooper.
 Crazy religious nut jobs.
 Executions.
 Personalizing death.
 Why Red State has the best of possible endings.
 Another surprize, Stake Land!
 Written by it’s director Jim Mickle, but also it’s star Nick Damici.
 The ultimate apocalypse weapon: a pistol-grip sawed off shotgun with a shoulder strap.
 Finding subtlety in a place you don’t expect it.
 Color palette between day and night.
 Danielle Harris.
 Building an apocalypse film.
 Voiceover narration performance.
 Chin-up fiddle score!
 How is this movie doing this?!
 Continue reading

 Michael has full faith.
 The shortest Double Feature segment ever.
 Acupuncture doesn’t work.
 A confusing distribution release.
 Gaming history.
 An advertising hook.
 Modern day exploitation – what it is, what it should be.
 The movie roadmap.
 When montages are acceptable.
 Marketing mystery.
 Being along for the ride.
-Eric does a flip then punches Michael.
+Alice does a flip then punches Michael.
 Sound and attitude.
 Time bombs are lame.
 The Fargo checklist: When a film is just a film.
-Eric thins out his film library.
+Alice thins out his film library.
 Kevin Smith dialogue.
 Where does the demand for bad films come from?
 Just when we were about to excuse montages.
 Writing a film around a scene.
 Popular culture dates your movie.
 The creation of the slasher marathon.
 Continue reading